Falcinspire/google-java-format-szumver/README.md

 * All methods in a file are seperated by a blank line
 * Braces are Allman style
 * Max column width is 100
+* Binary operators have a single space one both sides
+* There are no spaces before method names and their argument lists
+* There is a single space before conditional keywords and their "argument list"s
 * By default, any formatting not listed here is handled by the the style guide set by Google.

+What is not noticably handled right now:
+* Var keyword should not be allowed
+* Class/method names should follow Java conventions

 A few rules (commenting and header) will not be automaticaly corrected, and warnings will display in the syserr stream (usually the console).